Here are the steps and requirements for business permit renewal in the Philippines.

 Further delinquency can result in an order to cease operations as well as an order for the closure and/or seizure of all assets and properties of the involved business entity.

-For first-time business permit applicants, the following are the requirements.
+For first-time or new business permit applicants, you need to submit the following required documents:

-5. Community Tax Certificate or CEDULA: You may get this certificate from the City Treasurer’s Office in your city hall.
+- Community Tax Certificate or CEDULA: You may get a community tax certificate from the City Treasurer’s Office in your city hall.

 Other permits